 The assessment is based on observations made by the practitioners - your child will not be tested.
 We use Development Matters and Early Years Statutory Framework as a guidance.

 Ofsted Registration & Inspection

 Our nursery is registered with and inspected by Ofsted, as a regulated childcare provider within the London Borough of Greenwich.
 We are able to provide childcare to children aged 9 months to 5 years old, we are registered for 43 children per day.

 As an Ofsted registered nursery, we rigorously abide by government legislation regarding the educational and safety needs of all pre-school children.
 We comply with all current legislative child care and educational requirements.

-Following our Ofsted inspection in August 2017, the quality and standards of our early years provision was rated "outstanding".
 As a nursery we strive to make continued changes and improvements to enable us to encompass new legislation, changes in criteria, and to work towards our goal of being an excellent educational provider.